 Santa Maria Lighthouse in Cascais

 Welcome to Portugal!
-After you land in Lisbon, you'll have a 30-minute transfer to the delightful town of Cascais, a 650-year-old village forged by fishermen but later populated by kings, queen, writers, painters and singers.
-The town was — and still is — home to many exiled foreigners, including WWII-era spies, Spanish kings, and British writers.
+After you land in Lisbon, you'll have a 30-minute transfer to the delightful town of Cascais, a 650-year-old village forged by fishermen but later populated by kings, queens, writers, painters, and singers.
+The town was—and still is—home to many exiled foreigners, including World War II-era spies, Spanish kings, and British writers.

-Depending one the time of your arrival, you may be able to stretch your legs and explore the town; deep down, Cascais is synonymous with charm and inspiration, something you will undoubtedly feel when you stroll in its streets and take in the gentle lullabies of the ocean.
-There all some nice (albeit small) museums here, including one dedicated to Paula Rego, a contemporary Portuguese painter.
-Celebrate the beginning of your trip tonight with a delicious fresh fish dinner at a quaint eatery in the village center!
+Depending on the time of your arrival, you may be able to stretch your legs and explore the town.
+Deep down, Cascais is synonymous with charm and inspiration, something you'll undoubtedly feel when you stroll in its streets and take in the gentle lullabies of the ocean.
+Wander the Museum Quarter to explore a handful of small museums, including one dedicated to Paula Rego, a contemporary Portuguese painter.
+Celebrate the beginning of your trip tonight with a delicious fresh fish dinner at a quaint eatery in the village center.

 A coastal view from the trail in Guincho